¿NECESITAS AYUDA? ☎ +1(855)688 7879 Hora: 6 a.m.-6 p.m. (PST)

 Document/Certification Where to Find on Our Site Key Verification Step

-UL/ETL Certificate File number on spec sheet Search the file number in the official UL Product iQ or Intertek ETL database.
+UL/ETL Certification Details File number or report reference on spec sheet Search the file number in the official UL Product iQ or Intertek ETL database and confirm scope/status.

-DLC QPL Listing Direct link on product page Search the DLC QPL by product family name, then filter by performance specs.
+DLC QPL Listing Direct link on product page (where applicable) Search the DLC QPL by product family name, then filter by performance specs and confirm active status.

-IES Photometric File Downloadable .ies file Open the file to confirm the lumen output inside matches the product spec sheet.
+IES Photometric File Downloadable .ies file on product page Open the file to confirm lumen output and description match the product spec sheet and the configuration you are specifying.

-Specification Sheet Downloadable PDF Cross-reference the SKU, wattage, and CCT with your project requirements.
+Specification Sheet Downloadable PDF Cross-reference the SKU, wattage, CCT, and options with your project requirements and any referenced code or rebate criteria.

-By following these steps and utilizing the resources provided on each product page, you can streamline your workflow, eliminate approval delays, and build projects with confidence.
+By following these steps and utilizing the resources provided on each product page, you can streamline your workflow, reduce approval delays, and build projects with more predictable outcomes.

 Escribir un comentario